-Seasonal adjustment is not necessary given that the calculations of GDP by industry at the provincial -- territorial level are only performed on an annual basis.
+Seasonal adjustment is not necessary given that the calculations of GDP by industry at the provincial and territorial level are only performed on an annual basis.

-The Provincial-territorial GDP by industry depends on the National GDP by industry (record number 1301) and the Supply, Use and Input-Output tables (record number 1401) to which it is anchored.
-The quality of the Provincial-territorial Supply and Use tables (SUT) is matched where there are high quality projectors of provincial industrial production.
-When necessary, the provincial-territorial GDP by industry program may be required to use projectors of industrial production which are of lower quality than the underlying GDP from the Provincial-territorial Supply and Use tables, in these cases quality of the measure is lessened but still acceptable.
-As well, the availability of appropriate prices affects the reliability of the real GDP.
+The provincial-territorial GDP by industry depends on the national Gross Domestic Product by industry (record number 1301) and the Supply, Use and Input-Output tables (SUT) (record number 1401) to which it is anchored.
+When necessary, the provincial-territorial GDP by industry program may be required to use projectors of industrial production which are of lower quality than the underlying GDP from the Supply, Use and Input-Output tables, in these cases quality of the measure is lessened but still acceptable.
+As well, the availability of appropriate prices affects the reliability of the real GDP estimates.
 In general, the higher the level of aggregation, the more reliable are the estimates.
 There is a trade-off between timeliness and accuracy.
-As more robust data becomes available, estimates are revised and become more accurate until the benchmark SUT are published, two and a half years after the estimates were first published in the Provincial-territorial GDP by industry.
-Where possible, data from the most recent annual surveys are used when revising Provincial-territorial GDP.
+As more robust data becomes available, estimates are revised and become more accurate until the benchmark SUT are published, two and a half years after the estimates were first published in the GDP by industry.
+Where possible, data from the most recent annual surveys are used when revising the provincial and territorial GDP.

 - Industry code concordances

 - Implementing a NAICS-Based Time Series into the Canadian System of National Accounts

 - North American Industry Classification System (NAICS) Canada 2017 Version 3.0

 - User Guide: Canadian System of Macroeconomic Accounts

 This guide provides a detailed explanation of the structure, concepts and history of the Canadian System of Macroeconomic Accounts.

 - Contributions to percent change